An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Conclusion and Limitations

 \section{Conclusion and Limitations}

-Through our explorations, we have demonstrated that Transformers can directly work with individual pixels as tokens.
-This is surprising, as it allows for a clean, potentially scalable architecture without \emph{locality} -- an inductive bias that was presumably fundamental for vision models.
-Given the spirit of deep learning that aims to replace manually inducted priors with data-driven, learnable alternatives, we believe our finding is of great value to the community, especially when designing the next-generation of models for the domain of 2D images and beyond.
+Through multiple case studies, we have demonstrated that Transformers can directly work with individual pixels.
+This is surprising, as it allows for a clean, potentially scalable architecture without \emph{locality} -- an inductive bias presumably fundamental for vision models.
+Given the spirit of deep learning that aims to replace manual priors with data-driven, learnable alternatives, we believe our finding is along the right direction and valuable to the community.

-However, the practicality and coverage of our current demonstrations remains limited.
-Given the quadratic computation complexity, \ours is more of a method for investigation, and less for applications.
-And even with the additional tasks in \cref{sec:more_tasks}, the study is still not comprehensive.
+However, the practicality and coverage of our current demonstrations remain limited.
+Given the quadratic computation complexity, treating pixel-based Transformer is more of an approach for investigation, and less for applications.
+And even with several tasks, the study is still not comprehensive.
 Nonetheless, we believe this work has sent out a clear, unfiltered message that locality is \emph{not fundamental}, and patchification is simply a \emph{useful} heuristic that trades-off efficiency \vs accuracy.

-\paragraph{Acknowledgments.} We thank Kaiming He, Mike Rabbat and Sho Yaida for helpful discussions.
-We thank Yann LeCun for feedback on positioning.